bartoszwalicki/pizza-composer/.ai/api-plan.md

     -   `composition_generated_count`: Incremented automatically by the API when a composition with `type: 'ai-generated'` is successfully saved via `POST /api/compositions`.
     -   `photo_uploaded_count`: Incremented automatically by the API when a `photo_url` is successfully added/updated for a composition via `PATCH /api/compositions/{composition_id}`.
 -   **Rate Limiting**:
-    -   Consider implementing rate limiting on API endpoints (especially `/api/compositions/ai-generate` and authentication endpoints) to prevent abuse.
+    -   Consider implementing rate limiting on API endpoints (especially AI-generated composition creation and authentication endpoints) to prevent abuse.
 This can be done using Astro middleware or a reverse proxy / API gateway.
 (Not detailed in PRD but a standard best practice).
 -   **Pagination and Filtering**:
     -   The `GET /api/compositions` endpoint supports pagination, sorting, and filtering to allow efficient data retrieval.